-Korean-American tenor Seiyoung Kim is a recent graduate of the Yale School of Music, where he was awarded the prestigious Phyllis Curtin Career Entry prize.
-This season, Kim’s engagements include making his Houston Grand Opera debut originating the roles of Rat and Monkey in the world premiere of Meilina Tsui's The Big Swim, making his debut at The Glimmerglass Festival performing Little Victor Farrell in Elizabeth Cree and Tito in The House on Mango Street, making his Boston Lyric Opera debut in Boston Public Library's Summer 2023 Concert in the Courtyard Series singing the aria of Don Ramiro from La Cenerentola and the aria of Orfeo from Orfeo ed Euridice, singing Britten's Les Illuminations with the Sejong Soloists, performing in the Yale Fall Opera Scenes as Don Ramiro from La Cenerentola and Jasper from The Snowy Day, and performing Father in The Seven Deadly Sins with Yale Opera as a guest performer.
-Kim will be joining Vienna Volksoper’s opernstudio for the 24/25 and 25/26 seasons.
+This past season, Kim’s engagements included making his Houston Grand Opera debut originating the roles of Rat and Monkey in the world premiere of Meilina Tsui's The Big Swim, making his debut at The Glimmerglass Festival performing Little Victor Farrell in Elizabeth Cree, Pane and Natura in La Calisto, and Tito in The House on Mango Street, performing in Boston Public Library's Summer 2023 Concert in the Courtyard Series with Boston Lyric Opera, singing Britten's Les Illuminations with the Sejong Soloists, performing in the Yale Fall Opera Scenes as Don Ramiro from La Cenerentola and Jasper from The Snowy Day, and performing Father in The Seven Deadly Sins with Yale Opera.

-In the 2022-2023 season at Yale, Kim performed the title role of Comte Ory in Le Comte Ory and sang in the Yale Opera Gala with the Yale Philharmonic as Count Almaviva from Il Barbiere di Siviglia and as Comte Ory from Le Comte Ory under the baton of Louis Lohraseb.
+In the 2022-2023 season at Yale, Kim performed the title role in Le Comte Ory and sang in the Yale Opera Gala with the Yale Philharmonic as Count Almaviva from Il Barbiere di Siviglia and as Comte Ory from Le Comte Ory under the baton of Louis Lohraseb.
 In the 2021-2022 season at Yale, Kim sang the role of Oronte in Alcina, was featured in the Yale Opera Gala with the Yale Philharmonic as Lindoro from L'italiana in Algeri, Don Ottavio from Don Giovanni, Fenton from Falstaff, and Ernesto from Don Pasquale, and performed in the Yale Scenes Program as Comte Ory from Le Comte Ory, Fenton from Falstaff, and Brighella from Ariadne auf Naxos.
-Kim was also named a Connecticut district winner of the Metropolitan Opera Laffont Competition
+Kim was also named a Connecticut district winner of the Metropolitan Opera Laffont Competition.

 In the 2019-2020 season, Kim made his debut at Wolf Trap Opera performing Brighella in Ariadne auf Naxos.
 Kim also sang in the Scenes Program as Dan Leno from Elizabeth Cree and Flute from A Midsummer Night’s Dream, and was selected to sing in Lawrence Brownlee’s public masterclass.
 Kim participated in the workshops of Huang Ruo’s M. Butterfly for in New York City for Santa Fe Opera, which was set to be premiered at Santa Fe Opera in the summer of 2020.
 Kim was scheduled to make his return to Santa Fe Opera as a second year apprentice artist but the season was cancelled due to the COVID-19 pandemic.
 Kim was selected by Auditorium(월간객석), one of Asia's most prestigious performing arts magazines, as one of their rising opera stars.